The oval bowl, the urn-shaped stem and domed foot, are all gadrooned.

 This ornate standing bowl was intended as much for decoration as for use, but may have featured on a wealthy lady’s dressing table.

-1690 Devonshire Schedule: “An Agat wrought Cupp and Cover upon a high ffoot sett with Diamonds, Rubies and pearles”.
-The cover is now missing.
+This lists under ‘Gold Things’: ‘An Agat wrought Cupp and Cover upon a high ffoot sett with Diamonds, Rubies and pearles’.